edgedb/easy-edgedb/README.md

 abstract annotation warning;
 ```

-We'll imagine that it is important to know not to use `OtherPlace` for `Castle` types.
-Now `OtherPlace` has the following two annotations:
+We'll imagine that it is important to know that `Castle` types should be used instead of `OtherPlace` for not just castles, but castle towns too.
+Thanks to the new abstract annotation, now `OtherPlace` has the following two annotations:

 ```
 type OtherPlace extending Place {